lammps/lammps/doc/src/newton.rst

 Description
 """""""""""

-This command turns Newton's 3rd law *on* or *off* for pairwise and bonded interactions.
-For most problems, setting Newton's 3rd law to *on* means a modest savings in computation at the cost of two times more communication.
+This command turns Newton's third law *on* or *off* for pairwise and bonded interactions.
+For most problems, setting Newton's third law to *on* means a modest savings in computation at the cost of two times more communication.
 Whether this is faster depends on problem size, force cutoff lengths, a machine's compute/communication ratio, and how